denizdagli/SpamFilterML/README.md

-# UCI Spambase Veri Seti ile Spam Filtrasyonu
+# Spam Filtration with UCI Spambase Dataset

-Bu proje, makine öğrenimi dersi kapsamında UCI Spambase veri seti kullanılarak spam filtresi geliştirmek amacıyla gerçekleştirilmiştir.
-Proje, Jupyter Notebook üzerinde Python programlama dili ve çeşitli kütüphaneler kullanılarak oluşturulmuştur.
+This project aims to develop a spam filter using the [UCI Spambase dataset] (https://archive.ics.uci.edu/dataset/94/spambase) within the scope of a machine learning course.
+The project is implemented using the Python programming language and various libraries in a Jupyter Notebook.

-## Proje İçeriği
+## Project Content

-- `spambase.csv`: UCI Spambase veri seti. İçerisinde 48 sürekli özellik, 6 sürekli özellik ve 1 nominal etiket içermektedir.
+- `spambase.csv`: UCI Spambase dataset.
-- `SpamFilterML.ipynb`: Jupyter Notebook dosyası.
-Veri setinin incelenmesi, özellik mühendisliği, eğitim/test setlerine ayrılması ve K-NN, SVM, Karar Ağaçları gibi algoritmaların kullanılarak modellerin oluşturulması adımlarını içerir.
-- `README.md`: Bu dosya.
-Proje hakkında genel bilgiler ve kullanım yönergelerini içerir.

-## Proje Kurulumu ve Kullanımı

-1. Proje dosyalarını bilgisayarınıza indirin.
+- `spambase.names`: Contains the features of the UCI Spambase dataset.
+- `spambase.DOCUMENTATION`: Documentation of the UCI Spambase dataset.
+- `SpamFilterML.ipynb`: Jupyter Notebook file.
+It includes steps such as exploring the dataset, splitting into training/test sets, and creating models using K-NN, SVM, Decision Trees, Random Forest, and Artificial Neural Networks algorithms.
+-
+## Project Installation and Usage
+- Download the project files to your computer.
-2. Jupyter Notebook ortamınızı başlatın.
+- Start your Jupyter Notebook environment.
-3. `SpamFilterML.ipynb` dosyasını açın.
-4. Modellerin performansını değerlendirin ve istediğiniz geliştirmeleri yapın.
+- Open the `SpamFilterML.ipynb` file.
+- Evaluate the performance of the models and make any desired improvements.

-## Kullanılan Kütüphaneler
+## Used Libraries

-- Pandas: Veri manipülasyonu ve analizi için.
+- Pandas: For data manipulation and analysis.
-- Matplotlib: Veri görselleştirmesi için.
+- Matplotlib: For data visualization.
-- Scikit-learn: Makine öğrenimi algoritmalarının kullanımı için.
+- Scikit-learn: For the usage of machine learning algorithms.
+- Numpy